 A handy tip is to use the ISBN number of the book to search and compare prices on sites like Amazon, Barnes & Noble, eBay, or Chegg.

 As annoying as this may be, materials listed on course syllabi are mostly "recommendations" and are not actually required materials.
 It doesn't make sense to buy the whole book if only a few pages or a chapter (or two) will be used as additional lecture material.
-Nelson Brain offers the option of buying only single chapters of a book for as low as $2.
+Cengage, for example, offers unlimited access to their library of eTextbooks and course materials for an entire term (four months) for $70.

 Renting an electronic version of a textbook is also a cheaper option than buying a new one.
 Kindle's Textbook Rental service allows you to "lease" a book for a period of time.
 A Kindle edition of a book can be rented for as low as $29 for 30 days and over $40 for 120 days, which is the typical length of a semester.
 You can also rent a print copy of a book on sites like Chegg.